Experience the Enchantment, Romance & Exuberance of this Magical City…The Happiest Place in the Caribbean

 The Romance of Old San Juan

 Old San Juan is a popular wedding/honeymoon destination.
 You’ll feel the love spark from couples holding hands, as they explore this romantic city.
 It may be the most popular cruise port in the Caribbean, yet you’ll find it surprisingly relaxed, with many intimate romantic spots.
-Couples wishing to remain active will enjoy a variety of romantic places to visit during the day, exquisite dining choices and a vibrant nightlife.
-More about romance in Old San Juan.
+Couples wishing to remain active will enjoy a variety of romantic places to visit during the day, exquisite dining choices, and vibrant nightlife.

 The History of Old San Juan

 San Juan is the second oldest city established in the New World, one of the most historically significant destinations in the Caribbean & the Western Hemisphere.
 Walkthrough 500-year-old forts with breathtaking views of the Atlantic, various UNESCO sites, historic churches, tour the second oldest cathedral in the Americas, visit museums, step foot into Ponce de Leon’s mansion, tour La Fortaleza palace, and so much more.
 More about attractions in Old San Juan.